catfish2019/Algorithms/Assignment1_GuessingGame/Readme.md

     * %50 Program Style
 	* %50 Program Correctnesss

+### Important notes

-* Note: Your code **must** run on the Khoury machines.
-That is where you should test it, and this is where we grade it!
+* Note: Your code **must** compile and run on the Khoury machines.
+Make sure you test your programs on these machines, as this is where we grade your assignments.
-* Note: You must also commit any additional files into your repository so we can test your code.
+* Note: You must commit any additional files(if any) into your repository so we can test your code.
   * Points will be lost if you forget!
+* And do not forget, if we do not see your most recent changes 'pushed into this repository' (i.e. what you see on github.com), then we cannot grade them.
+Updates to the repository must be before the assignment deadline!

 # Feedback Loop